 The Soil Mix

-You’ll want to plant about 3 plants per square foot of soil surface.
+You’ll want to plant about three plants per square foot of soil surface.
 When planting bare root plants in a container make sure the roots are spread out evenly.
-Its best to make a mound of soil in the container to spread the roots over.
+It’s best to make a mound of soil in the container to spread the roots over.
 Then, hold the plant and cover the roots with soil making sure the crown is slightly above the soil surface.
 When planting container-grown strawberries, set the plant with the top edge or root ball at the same level as the soil in your container.
 Either type of plant, the top of the soil in the pot should be about 1/2 inch below the rim of the pot.
 This will allow you to apply mulch when necessary and also help to hold water when watering.
 After planting, water thoroughly but gently.